 Justice & Mercy understood that all too often the very least in our society, those whose lives are lived in emotional or mental pain, poverty and despair, are those very same individuals who oftentimes find themselves in trouble with the criminal justice system, resulting in their incarceration.
 And Justice & Mercy also understood that all too often these very same individuals would experience the divide which exists between having financial means to afford legal representation to effectuate “Justice” or not.

-Additionally, on any given day of each week, whether during the day or evening, Justice & Mercy’s Matthew 25 ministry fields phone calls, emails or texts from inmates, their families or friends.
-The core principle of its ministry being embodied in Jesus’ answer to the lawyer’s question, “Rabbi, what is the greatest Commandment of all”, to which Jesus replied, “Love thy neighbor with all your heart”.
-And Matthew 25’s mission attempts to follow His words by ministering to their needs, whether physical, emotional, psychological or otherwise to shepherd them through both the criminal justice system as well as its penological component.
+Additionally, on any given day of each week, whether during the day or evening, Justice & Mercy’s Matthew 25:36 ministry fields phone calls, emails or texts from inmates, their families or friends.
+The core principle of its ministry being embodied in Jesus’ answer to the lawyer’s question, “Rabbi, what is the greatest Commandment of all”, to which Jesus replied, “Thou shalt love thy neighbour as thyself.”
+And Matthew 25:36’s mission attempts to follow His words by ministering to their needs, whether physical, emotional, psychological or otherwise to shepherd them through both the criminal justice system as well as its penological component.